zwplayer Subtitle Usage Guide

 Attribute Name Description Required

 font_size Font size (relative size).
-Calculation method: Scale the video to 1024×576, where a 32-pixel font size equals 1.
-The actual font size is calculated based on this value, ensuring subtitle size scales synchronously when the video playback window changes size.
+Calculation: Scale video to 1024×576, where a 32px font size is 1.
+Actual font size is calculated based on this value to ensure subtitle size scales synchronously when the video playback window changes.
 Optional

 font_color Font color (HTML color value) Optional

-background_alpha Font background transparency (1 is opaque, 0 is fully transparent) Optional
+background_alpha Font background transparency (1 for opaque, 0 for fully transparent) Optional

 background_color Font background color Optional

-type Subtitle type (not used in actual rendering) Optional
+type Subtitle type (not used for actual rendering) Optional

 lang Subtitle language (e.g., zh, zh-TW, en) Optional

-version Creation tool version (not used in actual rendering) Optional
+version Production tool version (not used for actual rendering) Optional

 Subtitle Element Attribute (body) Description